 In microservices environments, security needs to operate the same way as the application components it seeks to protect.
 Whether components scale instantly by several orders of magnitude, move across clouds (public or private), or rely on a fully automated lifecycle, security needs to be applied continuously and consistently.
 This requires security to be built into the “connective tissue” that glues applications together - it has to be part of the microservices fabric itself.

 Today, the StackRox team is pleased to unveil a new platform that delivers this security model for the world’s largest enterprises running containers and microservices.
 The StackRox platform relies on a security approach that makes no assumptions about what it must defend against.
 It is designed to achieve adaptive threat protection based solely on context derived from container activity.
-Without the typical constraints of having to use signatures, whitelisting, or threat intelligence, StackRox is capable of: (1) changing prevention, detection, and response as fast as the container-based attack surface it defends; and (2) dealing with new nonlinear threat patterns, such as indicators of attack and compromise that are scattered across application components, not previously encountered.
+Without the typical constraints of having to use signatures, allow lists, or threat intelligence, StackRox is capable of: (1) changing prevention, detection, and response as fast as the container-based attack surface it defends; and (2) dealing with new nonlinear threat patterns, such as indicators of attack and compromise that are scattered across application components, not previously encountered.

 Driving Security Innovation with Microservices and Machine Learning